 Blackwater’s Shadow: Private Security and the China Paradox

 Prince’s career exemplifies the contradictions of modern security.
 After founding Blackwater in 1997, he transformed it into a private military powerhouse—providing convoy protection in Iraq and handling classified U.S. government contracts (Wikipedia: Erik Prince).
 When Blackwater’s reputation soured, he rebranded and entered global logistics, establishing firms like Frontier Services Group.
-His business then pivoted towards China, engaging in state-linked deals and advisory missions—actions that raised concerns among U.S. lawmakers and spurred exposés on modern proxy conflicts and high-stakes geopolitics.
+His business then pivoted towards China, engaging in state-linked deals and advisory missions—actions that raised concerns among U.S. lawmakers and spurred exposés on and high-stakes geopolitics.
 Critics see a troubling precedent when Americans with special operations experiences work on both sides in this new Great Game.